Highlands, Edmonton: Schools

-There are two schools in the neighbourhood, Highlands School (K to 9) which is operated by the Edmonton Public School System.
-Mount Royal School is permanently closed.
+There are two schools in the neighbourhood operated by the Edmonton Public School System; Highlands School (K to 9), and Mount Royal School, which is permanently closed.
+The Highlands Preschool is located within the Highlands United Church.

 Notable residents

+William J. Magrath, a major stakeholder in Magrath, Holgate & Company lived in the Highlands from 1913 until his death in 1920.
+His home, Magrath Mansion, still stands.
 Marshall McLuhan, recipient of numerous awards and appointments and a pioneer of media theory was born in Edmonton and spent his formative years living with his family in the Highlands neighbourhood.
 He would recall memories of the first home in which he lived and the expanse of the adjacent river valley, and his early explorations of visual perspective as a fundamental artistic and communicational principle.
 Computer scientist (and early Google investor) David Cheriton grew up in the area and attended public schools.

 There is a children's garden and memorial stone, dedicated to Trooper Michael Yuki Hayakaza, a Highlands community member who was killed during a military tour of duty in Afghanistan.
 The memorial stone is located at the foot of the children's play park.